 If the alg parameter of the JWT header is a MAC based algorithm such as HS256, HS384, or HS512, the octets of the UTF-8 representation of the client_secret corresponding to the client_id contained in the aud (audience) Claim are used as the key to validate the signature.
 Multiple audiences are not supported for MAC based algorithms.

-The current time MUST be less than the value of the exp Claim.
+The current time MUST be before the value of the exp Claim.

-The iat Claim can be used to reject tokens that were issued too far away from the current time, limiting the amount of time that nonces need to be stored to prevent attacks.
+The iat Claim MAY be used to reject tokens that were issued too far away from the current time, limiting the amount of time that nonces need to be stored to prevent attacks.
 The acceptable range is Client specific.
+The current time MUST (SHOULD?) be after the value of the iat claim.

 If a nonce value was sent in the Authentication Request, a nonce Claim MUST be present and its value checked to verify that it is the same value as the one that was sent in the Authentication Request.
 The Client SHOULD check the nonce value for replay attacks.
-The precise method for detecting replay attacks is Client specific.
+The precise method for detecting replay attacks is Client specific, but common methods include calculating a cryptographic hash of the nonce and storing it as a cookie in the User Agent (useful for Clients inside the User Agent), storing the nonce value in a server-side session object associated with the User Agent’s session (useful for web server based Clients), or storing the nonce in a protected store inside the Client itself (useful for native applications).

 If the acr Claim was requested, the Client SHOULD check that the asserted Claim Value is appropriate.
 The meaning and processing of acr Claim Values is out of scope for this specification.